dislovemartin/SolnAI-agents/~sample-n8n-agent~/README.md

 Author: [Cole Medin](https://www.youtube.com/@ColeMedin)

-This is a sample n8n workflow that demonstrates the minimal required components to build an agent for the Live Agent Studio.
+This is a sample n8n workflow that demonstrates the minimal required components to build an agent for the autogen_studio.
 It serves as a template and reference implementation for creating new agents.

 ## Available Workflows

 This repository includes two n8n workflow implementations:

 1. **Base Sample Agent** (`Base_Sample_Agent.json`)
-   - The primary workflow that demonstrates how to manage input, output, and conversation history for the Live Agent Studio
+   - The primary workflow that demonstrates how to manage input, output, and conversation history for the autogen_studio
    - Recommended for most use cases
    - Provides complete control over conversation history management
    - Uses Supabase for message storage